BRTNetwork/brt-lib-extensions/README.md

-ripple-lib-extensions
+brt-lib-extensions
 =====================

-A collection of packages that extend the functionality of ripple-lib.
+A collection of packages that extend the functionality of brt-lib.

 ## Not maintained

 Warning: These packages are not actively maintained.
-We recommend using [ripple-lib](https://github.com/ripple/ripple-lib) instead.
+We recommend using [brt-lib](https://github.com/ripple/brt-lib) instead.

 #### Use in the Browser